colabottles/toddl/posts/an-event-apart-denver-2019-part-three.md

   </figure>
 </div>

 So for lunch I decided to go out for lunch and meet up with my friend Chris DeMars.
 I asked if Jason Pamental wanted to go and he agreed and we met Chris at La Loma.
 Lunch was phenomenal.
 Not much time to spent, but time well spent indeed and good food, good conversation.
 Chris and I were supposed to go over to the General Assembly building and hear Eric Meyer talk on Tuesday night but the weather was not good at all and the event was cancelled, which was a bummer, but I got to hear a lot of great stuff this week.
 I was also bummed I wasn't able to hang out with Chris a bit longer than just lunch.
-Chris is lso another excellent speaker, a guy that knows his stuff and is a champion for accessibility.
+Chris is also another excellent speaker, a guy that knows his stuff and is a champion for accessibility.
 His talk at UX Burlington got me fixated in a11y and the need to focus a lot more on that and keep that skill in my arsenal.

 <div class="content__placeholder">
   <figure>